122 Leadenhall Street: Site history

-Previous building
+1969 building

-When completed in 1969, the building at 122 Leadenhall Street was 54 m tall with 14 storeys above and three storeys underground.
-It was originally designed as a pair with the Commercial Union headquarters (now called St. Helen's) by the architects Gollins Melvin Ward Partnership.
-The two buildings have a central compressional concrete core and have suspended floors that hang using the steel 'chords' visible on the exterior of the building, which are hung from power trusses at the top of the building (and in the case of No. 1 Undershaft, a further central power-truss).
-It is an example of a tension structure.
-At the time, it was considered one of the most complex glass-fronted buildings in the United Kingdom.
+Gollins Melvin Ward's 1969 building at 122 Leadenhall Street was 54 m tall with 14 storeys above grade and three below.
+It matched Commercial Union's new, adjacent headquarters, later St Helen's.
+The building had a central, compressional concrete core and suspended floors hung using steel 'chords', visible on the exterior, themselves hung from power trusses at the top of the building.
 The architect acknowledged the influence of Mies van der Rohe.

-The building was extensively damaged by an IRA bomb in the early-1990s and subsequently had to be recladded.
-It was occupied by various tenants until November 2006, including the Italian International Bank and Calyon.
+The building was extensively damaged by an IRA bomb in the early-1990s and subsequently had to be reclad.
+Tenants included the Italian International Bank and Calyon.